Deforestation in Indonesia

 Deforestation in Riau province, Sumatra, to make way for an oil palm plantation (2007).

 Deforestation in Indonesia involves the long-term loss of forests and foliage across much of the country; it has had massive environmental and social impacts.
 Indonesia is home to some of the most biologically diverse forests in the world and ranks third in number of species behind Brazil and the Democratic Republic of Congo.

 As late as 1900, Indonesia was still a densely forested country: forests represented 84 percent of the total land area.
 Deforestation intensified in the 1970s and has accelerated further since then.
 The estimated forest cover of 170 million hectares around 1900 decreased to less than 100 million hectares by the end of the 20th century.
 In 2008, it was estimated that tropical rainforests in Indonesia would be logged out in a decade.
 Of the total logging in Indonesia, up to 80% is reported to be performed illegally.

 Large areas of forest in Indonesia have been cleared by large multinational pulp companies, such as Asia Pulp and Paper, and replaced by plantations.
 Forests are often burned by farmers and plantation owners.
 Another major source of deforestation is the logging industry, driven by demand from China and Japan.
 Agricultural development and transmigration programs moved large populations into rainforest areas, further increasing deforestation rates.
 The widespread deforestation (and other environmental destruction) in Indonesia is often described by academics as an ecocide.

 Logging and the burning of forests to clear land for cultivation have historically made Indonesia one of the world's largest emitters of greenhouse gases, behind China and the United States.
 Forest fires often destroy major carbon sinks, including old-growth rainforest and peat swamp forests.
 In May 2011, Indonesia declared a moratorium on new logging contracts to help address deforestation.
 The policy initially had limited impact, and by 2012 Indonesia had surpassed Brazil’s deforestation rate, becoming the world’s fastest forest-clearing nation.

 In recent years, however, deforestation rates have declined.
 According to 2025 data from the University of Maryland’s Global Land Analysis and Discovery (GLAD) Lab, Indonesia reduced primary forest loss by 11% from 2023 to 2024, reversing a steady increase seen between 2021 and 2023.
 Fires remained relatively mild, and total loss stayed well below the peaks recorded in the mid-2010s.
 The final year of President Joko Widodo’s administration saw continued emphasis on forest protection, restoration, and fire prevention, supported by government programs, local community initiatives, and private-sector efforts to reduce deforestation linked to commodities such as palm oil and timber.
 Most primary forest loss occurred near existing plantations, small-scale farms, and mining areas; with localized increases reported in several provinces, including Aceh, Bengkulu, and South Sumatra on Sumatra, as well as in Papua.
 Losses were also observed within protected areas such as Kerinci Seblat, Tesso Nilo, and the Leuser ecosystem.

+In 2025, forest loss in Indonesia surged by 66%, reaching its highest rate in eight years.